 6. Create Relatable Content

 What kind of content are you going to share?
 Well, if you’re trying to get familiar with social media, a lot of it has to do with the kind of content that you’re going to be sharing.
 Relatable content is without a doubt one of the most useful and popular kinds of content that you can make for social media.
 It might seem like a good idea to create content that has a very broad appeal in the hopes that you’ll reach more people, but it’s actually more specific content or niche content that performs better on social media.
-People notice if things are broad or generic instead of actually relevant to them.
 The more broad the content is, the weaker its connection to your audience is.

 7. Interact With Your Audience